FahadShujah/learningGit/README.md

 git branch -u o/main

 ```
+## How to add only modified files
+You can do ``git add -u so that it will stage the modified and deleted files.

 ## How to remove local untracked files from the current Git branch
 To remove directories, run
 ``git clean -f -d`` or ``git clean -fd``.